ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 #### Custom separator

-Customize the separator by defining an element with the `separator` attribute inside the `<amp-next-page>` component.
-Suggest remaining pages by templating the custom separator with `amp-mustache` or another templating engine.
-Then pass it the array of documents by including the `title`, `url`, and `image` in the templated custom solution.

 Alternatively, it is possible to create a custom separator by defining an element with the `separator` attribute inside the `<amp-next-page>` component.
 Display information about the next article by templating the custom separator with `amp-mustache` or another templating engine.
-Whem using templates, the `title`, `url` and `image` of the upcoming article are passed to the template.
+When using templates, the `title`, `url` and `image` of the upcoming article are passed to the template.

 ```html
 <amp-next-page src="https://example.com/config.json">